Dolmades Recipe with Herbed Rice and Lemon

 Storage & Meal Prep

-Dolmades keep exceptionally well — refrigerate in an airtight container for up to 5 days.
-They're traditionally served at room temperature or cold, so they're perfect for make-ahead meals and packed lunches.
-They also freeze well for up to 3 months.
-Thaw in the refrigerator overnight.
+Refrigerate in an airtight container for up to 5 days.
+Serve at room temperature or cold.
+Freeze for up to 3 months and thaw in the refrigerator.

 Variations